OWNING & USING A BOAT

 I don’t own a boat yet, where can I hire one?

-If you just want a day boat, you need go no further – have a look at the hire boat page under Services & Facilities!
+If you just want a day boat, you need go no further – have a look at our hire boat page!
 If you would like to hire one for a few days or more, please contact Bridge Boatyard in Ely or Fox Boats in March.

 BUYING & SELLING A BOAT